lostplusfound/lostplusfound.github.io/_posts/2025-07-21-continuous-subarray-sum-v.markdown

 2 + 4 + 6 = 12
 ```

+Let's explore two approaches to solve this problem: a brute-force approach and an optimized approach.

 ---

 ### Brute-Force Approach (O(N<sup>2</sup>))

 A straightforward approach is to use two pointers to find all subarrays that meet the criteria of a good subarray, and then summing all of their values.
-This involves nested loops, leading to a time complexity of O(N<sup>2</sup>).
-As all subarrays of length 1 are good, this case will be handled separately by summing all elements of `nums`.
+This involves nested loops, leading to a time complexity of O(N²).
+All subarrays of length 1 are good, so we handle this case by summing all elements of `nums`.
 While this works for smaller arrays, it will time out for larger inputs.

 ```java
 public class Solution {